Lemmings (video game): Gameplay

 To successfully complete the level, the player must assign specific skills to certain lemmings.
 Which skills and how many uses of each are available to the player varies from level to level, and the player must assign the skills carefully to successfully guide the lemmings.
 There are eight skills that can be assigned: Climbers climb vertically though fall down if they hit an overhang.
 Floaters use a parachute to fall safely from heights.
 Bombers explode after a five-second timer, destroying themselves and any destructible landscape in close proximity, though not damaging other lemmings or traps.
 Blockers stand still and prevent other lemmings from passing; lemmings that hit a Blocker simply reverse direction.
-Builders build a stairway of 12 steps.
-Bashers, Miners and Diggers dig horizontally, diagonally downwards or directly downwards respectively.
+Builders build a stairway of 12 steps, but will stop building when either it hits its head, runs out of bricks, or when the stairway hits a solid object.
+Bashers, Miners and Diggers tunnel horizontally, diagonally downwards or directly downwards respectively, but cannot break through steel barriers.

 While the player is able to pause the game to inspect the level and status of the lemmings, skills can only be assigned in real-time.
 Lemmings are initially released at a rate predetermined by the level (from 1 to 99).
 The player can increase the rate as desired to a maximum of 99, and later decrease it down to, but not lower than, the initial rate.
 The player also has the option to "nuke" all the remaining lemmings on the screen, converting them to Bombers.
 This option can be used to abort a level when in a no-win situation, remove any Blockers that remain after the remaining lemmings have been rescued, or end a level quickly once the required percentage of saved lemmings has been reached.